eurodatacube/eodash-assets/collections/N2_CO2_diff/N2_CO2_diff.md

-## Atmospheric Carbon Dioxide from OCO-2
+## Atmospheric Carbon Dioxide Difference from 2015-2019 baseline (from OCO-2)

+These maps show The difference in carbon dioxide (CO2) levels compared to the 2015-2019 baseline.
+Redder colors indicate increases in CO2.
+Bluer colors indicate lower levels of CO2.

 Carbon dioxide (CO2) is a greenhouse gas primarily emitted from the combustion of fossil fuels such as petroleum, coal, and natural gas.
 Scientists widely agree that the build-up of excess carbon dioxide and other greenhouse gases within Earth’s atmosphere has contributed to the rapid change in global climate.